 Assessment is designed to give you opportunities to demonstrate your capabilities.
 You will find that the forms of assessment used may be different for each course, depending on the course objectives and learning outcomes.

-Your assessment in this course may include examinations, assignments and projects, reflective journals, assessed tutorials or presentations, self-assessment, and peer assessment.
+Your assessment in this course may include in-class programming challenges, assignments and projects, reflective journals, assessed tutorials or presentations, self-assessment, and peer assessment.

 Those who wish to exit the degree at graduate diploma level can do so after two semesters, or else transfer into the Master of Information Technology.